 We have a range of beautiful wooden Mancala/ Oware games from Africa.
 Best for schools would be the pencil starter set, which comes with authentic Bonduc seeds as the playing pieces.

 Shogi is the Japanese version of Chess.
-The mainl difference is that when pieces are captured they can be re-entered onto the board playing for the opposing side.
+The primary difference is that when pieces are captured they can be re-entered onto the board playing for the opposing side.

 The most popular game in the world.
-Chinese Chess is an interesting game to learn and has a couple of twists on the European version.
+Chinese Chess is an interesting game to learn and has a couple of twists that do not feature in European Chess.

 The moving tigers game (Bagha Chal) is the national game of Nepal.
 It is a game for two players, one has four tigers and the other twenty goats.
 The tigers try to eat the goats while the goats try to surround the tigers so that they cannot move.

 Carrom originated in India hundreds of years ago and is a very popular board game today.
 Carrom is easy to understand and fun to play.